-The District's investment in capital assets for its governmental activities as of December 31, 2016 amounts to \$304,487 (net of accumulated depreciation).
+The District's investment in capital assets for its governmental activities as of December 31, 2020 amounts to \$893,797 (net of accumulated depreciation).
 This investment in capital assets includes land, easements, and land improvements.
-The District's investment in capital assets for the current fiscal year was 37.5 percent.

-Additional information on the District's capital assets can be found in Note 3B on page 39 of this report.
+Additional information on the District's capital assets can be found in Note 3B on page 41 of this report.